hrnr/robocup-usarsim/USARDLL/PhysXProxy/ReadMe.txt

 Also see: http://forums.epicgames.com/showthread.php?t=771378

 ===== Additional details ======
-Inside the dll you can simply access everything from the Physics Dll.
+Inside the dll you can access everything from the PhysX Dll.
-The only question is how to identify the PhysX actors to Unreal Actors.
+You can identify PhysX actors by comparing the "userdata" variable to the BodyInstance pointer of an Unreal Actor.
-PhysX actors contain a field "userdata" that can be set to anything.
-In Unreal Engine this is set to the BodyInstance variable of the actors.
-In case of constraints userdata is set to the ConstraintInstance variable.
+Similar PhysX joints can be identified by comparing "userdata" to the ConstraintInstance variable.